Throughout the COVID-19 pandemic, worship remained the center of our life together.

 Our worship every Sunday is truly an offering of the whole of our community.
 Our worship is only possible through the contributions of many in our congregation through a variety of ministries.
 If you would like to become involved in any of the ministries listed below, please contact Joy, our Parish Administrator.

-Acolytes are boys and girls from age 7 through high school who assist the priest at the 10:00 AM worship service.
+Acolytes are boys and girls from age 7 through high school who assist the priest during worship.

-All singers are welcome to participate in choral music at the 10:00 AM worship service.
+All singers are welcome to participate in our choir.
 Regular rehearsals are on Thursdays at 7:30 PM and at 9:30 AM on Sundays.
 The choir sings from the Sunday after Labor Day through early June.
 Our Choir Director is Walter Koehler.

-Lectors read the scripture lessons at our 10:00 AM Sunday services.
+Lectors read the scripture lessons.
 Anyone may read, regardless of age or experience.
 Most lectors study these texts in preparation to read, which enriches their experience and deepens and rewards that effort.

-Ushers provide a warm welcome to parishioners, newcomers and guests each Sunday at the 10:00 service.
-They greet everyone, hand out bulletins, and identify Oblationers for the day.
+Ushers provide a warm welcome to parishioners, newcomers and guests each Sunday.
+They greet everyone and hand out bulletins.
 Ushers are responsible for the flow of the service, working in harmony with the clergy to ensure a smooth service from start to finish, including re-ordering the pews after the service.
-Ushering is a great ministry for solo parishioners, families with young children and couples.
+Ushering is a great ministry for solo parishioners, families with young children, and couples.

 Lay Eucharistic Ministers